scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/labs/simple-application.rst

   .. group-tab:: ASCII Cast

-    Welcome to this interactive lab on ScyllaDB Alternator, ScyllaDB’s DynamoDB-compatible API.
-In this lab, we’ll deploy a ScyllaDB container with Alternator enabled, use the AWS CLI to interact with it, and run a simple Python app using the AWS SDK — specifically, boto3.

-    Let’s jump in.

-    ScyllaDB Alternator is a drop-in replacement for DynamoDB, providing API compatibility.
-If you already have apps written against DynamoDB, you can point them at Alternator without changing the client code.

-    Why does this matter?

-    Three key reasons:

-    * Cost: DynamoDB bills you per operation — read and write units.
-ScyllaDB doesn’t.
-    * Performance: ScyllaDB is written in modern C++.
-It runs shard-per-core, uses async I/O, and gives you low-latency, high-throughput access.
-    * Flexibility: Run it anywhere — AWS, GCP, Azure, or on-prem.

-    Alternator is built into ScyllaDB, no separate component needed.
-More info is in the docs and on the developers site — links are in the lab instructions.

     Let’s kick things off by launching a ScyllaDB container with Alternator enabled.

     We’re using Docker here to spin up a one-node ScyllaDB instance.
 This is strictly for learning — don’t use this setup in production.

-    For production-grade deployments, check ScyllaDB’s `requirements <https://docs.scylladb.com/manual/stable/getting-started/requirements.html>`_ and `best practices <https://docs.scylladb.com/manual/stable/operating-scylla/procedures/tips/index.html>`_.
-Links are there for you in the lab.

     **Step 1: Run the Container**